BranchManager69/degenduel-mcp/docs/README.md

 # DegenDuel MCP Server Documentation

 A Model Context Protocol (MCP) server providing powerful AI tools for development workflows.
 This server implements three core tools to enhance coding and design processes through AI-assisted capabilities.
+The server works with both Cursor and Claude Code.

 ## Table of Contents